moss-workspace/moss-marketing-site/index.markdown

   - "/uploads/screen-shot-2021-05-25-at-12-34-32-pm.png"
 files_section:
   title_1: Files.
 Folders.
 Function.
-  body_1: 'It was designed to emulate the office, and with it – office-work.
-Sifting
+  body_1: "It was designed to emulate the office, and with it—office-work.\n\nSifting
     and sorting.
-Emptying the trash.
-A rote process built for rote tasks.
-After 40 years we’ve universally accepted this workspace as status-quo. '
+Emptying the trash. \n\nA rote system built for rote tasks.
+After 40 years we’ve universally accepted this workspace as status-quo. "
   messages:
   - Where are those references you pulled?
   - just throw them in the deck, presentation in 5